xxxristen/springboot-mvc/README.md

 **3. What would make your experience with this assessment better?**

    Perhaps to slow down the pace of class and also to share with us the .java classes with comments to explain what they do and when/how the exceptions are called.
+And also if it's possible, to share with us a model answer to the project so we know how/where to improve.